elerel/ms3-kiwi-lingo/README.md

 3. [EmailJS](https://www.emailjs.com/)
     - used to set up the email template for submission of contact form found on the Contact Page
 4. [Flask](https://flask.palletsprojects.com/en/1.1.x/)
     - The Flask framework was used to import the Flask, flash, render_template, redirect, request, session, and url_for functions that are used throughout the site.
 5. [JQuery](https://jquery.com/)
     - I chose to use JQuery to initialise the components used in the Materialize framework.
-To add, I also used Code Institute's JQuery
+To add, I also used Code Institute's JQuery code from the Task Manager project so that the category names were correctly referenced.
 6. [Font Awesome](https://fontawesome.com/)
-    - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
+    - Font Awesome was used throughout the website to add icons for aesthetic purposes and to enhance UX.
 7. [Git](https://git-scm.com/)
     - Git was used for version control by utilising the Gitpod terminal to commit to Git and push code to GitHub.
 8. [GitHub](https://github.com/)